 Pressing the Reset button on the Zero causes the SAMD21 to reset as well as resetting the USB communication.
 This interruption means that if the serial monitor is open, it's necessary to close and reopen it to restart the communication.

 The USB Programming port is connected to the Atmel EDBG, which is an integrated programmer and debugger.
 Through the Programming port you have the complete control of the SAMD21, for example you can use the EDBG to burn the bootloader or to access to the entire flash content.
+If you are interested in the EDBG usage, click here to access a tutorial based on Atmel Studio 6.2.
 Beside these advanced features it also behave as an USB-to-serial converter connected to the first serial interface of the SAMD21.
 Uploading using the Programming port is the safest way to program the SAMD21.
 For example it works even if the sketch running on the main MCU is not responding.

 To communicate serially with the Programming port, use the "Serial" object in the IDE.
 All existing sketches that use serial communication based on the Uno board should work similarly.
 On contrary of what happen on the Arduino UNO, opening the Serial Monitor (or any other serial communication) on the Zero doesn't cause the main MCU reset.
 Pressing the Reset button while communicating over the Programming port doesn't close a USB connection with the computer because only the SAMD21 is reset.

 The Zero has the ability to change its analog read and write resolutions (defaults to 10-bits and 8-bits, respectively).
 It can support up to 12-bit ADC/PWM and 10-bit DAC resolutions.
 See the analog write resolution and analog read resolution pages for information.

 For more details on the Arduino Zero, see the hardware page.